 Although duplicate matriculation is rare and there are several ways to avoid it, it most commonly happens among transfer students.
-Duplicate matriculation occurs when you take a course at UCSB for which you have already earned credit.
+Duplicate matriculation occurs when you take a course at UCSB for which you have already earned credit at your CC.
 You will not receive any credit for taking the course a second time (units or grade wise) so this should always be avoided.
 Let’s say for example that you took the equivalent of History 8: Intro to Latin American History at your community college before transferring to UCSB.
 You didn’t check assist.org or reach out to your history department advisor before signing up for classes, and you forgot that you had already taken an intro to Latin American history course at your community college.
 Even if you complete the entire course and receive a grade for it, if you have already taken an equivalent course in the past, all credit for the second offering will be taken away.
 Here are some ways to safeguard yourself from duplicate matriculation:

 - If you attended a California Community College, check assist.org for your course equivalencies.

 - If your new student profile or your progress check are available in GOLD, check them to see if you already have credit for any history courses.

 - If you attended another four year institution or an out-of-state community college before transferring to UCSB OR if you still have questions, contact the history Undergraduate Advisor.

 It is also important to note that all community college coursework is considered lower division, so you cannot have duplicate matriculation with upper division courses if you attended a community college before transferring to UCSB.

 How can I tell the difference between upper and lower division courses?